-October 20, 2018 — Los Angeles Times
+Oct 20, 2018 — Los Angeles Times

 The Opinion piece by Virginia Heffernan, Farewell to the Grand Old Part, October 14, 2018, talks a lot about the men who have moved on from the Republican Party.
 I think the real story is the number of women that have reregistered to No Party Preference or even Democrat.

-I was an active member of the Republican Party since 1964.
-I founded the Anaheim Young Republicans, was an active voting member of the Orange County Young Republicans, an active member of the State Young Republicans and a delegate to the National Young Republican Convention.
-I was an active and voting member of the Republican State Committee.
-I was the youngest delegate in 1968 to the Republican National Convention.
-I attended several Republican National Conventions and testified on behalf of women rights, fighting to support the ERA and to take the issue of abortion out of the party platform.
-In 1987 I was the Regional Political Director for the George H.W.
-Bush campaign for President; I organized the California Delegation to the 1988 Republican National Convention in New Orleans.
-I have supported and worked for numerous candidates throughout the years.
 My Republican credentials would hold up to anyone.
+I founded the Anaheim Young Republicans and was a delegate to the National Young Republican Convention.
+I was the youngest delegate to the 1968 Republican National Convention.
+I attended several Republican national conventions and advocated for women’s rights, the Equal Rights Amendment and to take abortion out of the party platform.
+In 1987, I was the regional political director for George H.W.
+Bush’s campaign for president.
+I organized the California delegation to the 1988 Republican National Convention in New Orleans.

-Eileen E. Padberg
+Eileen E. Padberg, Laguna Niguel

 To the editor: Heffernan’s column really hit home.
 I joined the Republican Party when Barry Goldwater told me he would keep government out of our pockets and out of our bedrooms.